MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 # Dynamics 365 Remote Assist frequently asked questions

-Here are some answers to common questions about using [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)], which is available on HoloLens 1, HoloLens 2, and [AR-capable mobile phones and tablets](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).
+Here are some answers to common questions about deploying and using [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)], which is available on HoloLens 1, HoloLens 2, and [AR-capable mobile phones and tablets](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).

 In general, you can request help using our [Dynamics 365 Remote Assist Community Forum](https://community.dynamics.com/365/remoteassist).
 And if you'd like to suggest an idea or vote for future ideas, try our [Dynamics 365 Remote Assist Ideas Portal](https://experience.dynamics.com/ideas/categories/?forum=4323c621-52bc-e811-a975-000d3a1bec70&forumName=Dynamics%20365%20Remote%20Assist).

 This document also includes device-specific ways to provide file a bug, request help, and provide feedback.

-## Can I try the app before buying it?

-Yes, [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] is available as a free 90-day trial.
-For more information, see [Try Dynamics 365 Remote Assist for free](try-remote-assist.md).
-The 90-day free trial is only available for users who haven't already purchased a subscription.

-If you would like to try Remote Assist on HoloLens 1 or 2 without starting your free trial or needing to call a collaborator, you can also download a 5 minute, self-guided demo of Remote Assist.
-To do so:
-1. Log into your HoloLens
-2. Launch Edge, and search aka.ms/RemoteAssistHFD
-3. Download the app
-4. Launch the app and begin the demo

 ## Deploy Remote Assist (for IT Admins)